ibm-cloud-docs/data-virtualization/getting-started.md

 Use IBM® {{site.data.keyword.dv_short}} to break data silos across hybrid data sources and build a Data Fabric for easy Data Management.
 You can use {{site.data.keyword.dv_short}} just as you would any data source, but without the time and expense of hardware setup or software installation and maintenance.
 {: shortdesc}

-For information about using Watson Query on Cloud Pak for Data as a Service, see [Virtualizing data](https://dataplatform.cloud.ibm.com/docs/content/dvaas/virtualizing_data.html).
+For information about using Data Virtualzation with Cloud Pak for Data as a Service, see [Virtualizing data](https://dataplatform.cloud.ibm.com/docs/content/dvaas/virtualizing_data.html).

 1. After creating the {{site.data.keyword.dv_short}} service on {{site.data.keyword.cloud}}, you must create IAM service credentials by clicking the **Service credentials** tab on your service page and selecting **New credential**.
 Technically, you can log in to the web console without credentials, but you need the service credentials to use many of the {{site.data.keyword.dv_short}} tools.
 2. To retrieve your **service credentials**, select the Service credentials tab from your service page and expand the credentials that you want to view.